CMOSE: Comprehensive Multi-Modality Online Student Engagement Dataset with High-Quality Labels: Experiment

 \subsection{Data Transferability}

-We use the same setting to train the model on Emotiw and Daisee.
-Next, for each model train on one dataset, we finetune the model with the other two datasets for 250 epochs using MocoRank and CenterLoss.
+We use the same setting to train the model on EngageWild and DAiSEE.
+Next, for each model trained on one dataset, we finetune the model with the other two datasets for 250 epochs using MocoRank and Center Loss.

-Table \ref{tab:transfer} shows that after fine-tuning, models pretrained on the CMOSE dataset outperform models pretrained on Emotiw and Daisee.
-For instance, when evaluating performance on Emotiw, the model pretrained on CMOSE can achieve 6.25\% higher accuracy than the model trained on Emotiw itself.
-A similar result is shown when evaluating performance on DAiSEE, where the model pretrained on CMOSE has a 2.36\% improvement compared to the model trained on DAiSEE.
-Notably, neither Emotiw nor DAiSEE features transfer effectively to CMOSE; their performance is incompatible with the CMOSE-trained model.
+Table \ref{tab:transfer} shows that after finetuning, models pre-trained on the CMOSE dataset outperform models pre-trained on EngageWild and DAiSEE.
+For instance, when evaluating performance on EngageWild, the model pre-trained on CMOSE can achieve 6.25\% higher accuracy than the model trained on EngageWild itself.
+A similar result is shown when evaluating performance on DAiSEE, where the model pre-trained on CMOSE has a 2.36\% improvement compared to the model trained on DAiSEE.
+Notably, the incompatible performance suggests neither EngageWild nor DAiSEE features transfer effectively to CMOSE.
 This outcome underscores CMOSE's feature transferability superiority relative to other engagement datasets.